 It is a dreary day today.
 Grey skies.
 A damp chill that grabs you by the hand even though you are trying to get away.
 A good day to wear woolly sweaters and socks.
 A good day for hot mugs of black tea.
-Or toasted bread piled high with turkey and roast beef.
 A day when few words are needed, just a smile to remind each other, that you are there.
+A good day to bake this homemade apple snack cake.

 A day that reminded me to slow down and take it easy.
 Work would be there tomorrow; but, today may not be.
 So I baked something sweet.
 And roasted squash for something savory.
 Mainly to warm the house but also to nourish our souls.
 I have been holding onto a bottle of Morris Kitchen boiled apple cider for a day such as this.
 Ideas are twirling around my head about how to use it.
 Cocktails, glazes for meaty dishes and of course, in baked goods.